 Individual topics and shows will have different trigger warnings but Carlin has a fondness for getting deep into the human perspective of the past and this is often not pretty or nice.
 This is not a podcast for children or for a first introduction to history.

-I’d recommend listening to all the free content first then cherry picking the mini-series that appeal to you with “Death Throes of the Republic” at $10 being a personal favorite.
+I’d recommend listening to all the free content first then cherry picking the mini-series that appeal to you with “Death Throes of the Republic” at $10 being a personal favourite.

 I’ve been a listener since 2009 and its been a big factor in my interest in history.
 Essential listening and highly recommended.